 There's also the minor facts that they're the most advanced and powerful race in the galaxy, with many of the deadliest soldiers and the highest percentage of biotics.
 As in, all of them.
 Every single Asari is some manner of space wizard from birth, though some don't choose to develop their skills.

 Further complicating things, Asari have a species-unique disorder called "Ardat-Yakshi syndrome".
 The term means "Demon of the Night Winds" and causes a dysfunction in their usual nervous-system linking sex method; the Asari is rendered sterile, and she hurts anyone she tries to meld with.
-At its most extreme end, melding kills the partner, while the killer receives an incredible surge of pleasure as well as having her innate biotic abilities permanently boosted.
-The rush is so powerful that every meld-killer ends up insatiably addicted to doing so and her life goal becomes "feeding" as often as possible.
-As the syndrome manifests in the Asari equivalent of puberty, this means an Ardat-Yakshi can look forward to centuries of preying on others.
-Morinth, the only canonical example of a killer Ardat-Yakshi so far, has only been preying for a few centuries and yet has already racked up a thousands-strong body count — and is said to be just hitting her stride by Liara if one completes the Lair of the Shadow Broker mission.
+At its most extreme end, melding kills the partner, while the killer receives an incredible surge of pleasure as well as having her innate biotic abilities permanently boosted and ends up insatiably addicted to doing so.
+And with their long lifespan Ardat-Yakshi can look forward to centuries of preying and "feeding" on others.
+Morinth, the only canonical example of a killer Ardat-Yakshi so far, has only been preying for a few centuries and yet has already racked up a thousands-strong body count — and is said to be just hitting her stride by Liara.
 The Asari are so afraid of the Ardat-Yakshi that the standard policy is "give them one chance to resign themselves to isolation and chastity, then execute them if they refuse".
-They're especially desperate to hide the existence of Ardat-Yakshi from the other races of the galaxy because they're scared that this would drive them away — the Asari genes for being an Ardat-Yakshi pretty much only occur due to "pureblood" matings, so the fewer aliens willing to serve as fathers for Asari daughters, the more Ardat-Yakshi there will eventually be.

 Thane, a drell, is a rare male example.
 Bonus points for being specifically designed to invoke this trope and appeal to the female fans.